EHDD/cscale-documentation/c.scale-tm-data-model/methodology/README.md

 ## Goal

-EPIC provides directionally accurate guidance for specific projects by helping to identify which carbon reduction strategies a project should pursue, and helps to guide decarbonization of portfolios and portions of the building stock where c.scale assumptions have been tested (i.e., in the continental United States).
+EPIC provides directionally accurate guidance for specific projects by helping to identify which carbon reduction strategies a project should pursue, and helps to guide decarbonization of portfolios and portions of the building stock where C.Scale assumptions have been tested (i.e., in the continental United States).

 EPIC is designed for use during site and feasibility studies, requests for proposals, pre-design, and in other situations where decisions affecting the whole life carbon footprint are being made and completing a whole-building life cycle assessment and/or energy model is not practicable.

-EPIC is powered by **c.scale**™, a lightweight data model for carbon footprinting the built environment.
+EPIC is powered by **C.Scale**™, a lightweight data model for carbon footprinting the built environment.

 EPIC is a work in progress; future development will respond to user feedback, incorporate improved data, and refine the tool's methodology.
 We're actively seeking [feedback](mailto:epic@ehdd.com?subject=Feedback) as we continue to improve.